Concept album: 1960s: Rock and country music

-1960s–70s: Rock operas and progressive rock
+1960s–70s: Rock operas, progressive rock, soul, and disco

 Author Bill Martin relates the assumed concept albums of the 1960s to progressive rock:

 Popmatters' Sarah Zupko notes that while the Who's Tommy is "popularly thought of as the first rock opera, an extra-long concept album with characters, a consistent storyline, and a slight bit of pomposity", it is preceded by the shorter concept albums Ogdens' Nut Gone Flake (Small Faces, 1968) and S.F.
 Sorrow (The Pretty Things, 1968).
 Author Jim Cullen states: "The concept album reached its apogee in the 1970s in ambitious records like Pink Floyd's Dark Side of the Moon (1973) and the Eagles' Hotel California (1976)."
-In 2015, Rolling Stone ranked Dark Side of the Moon at number one among the 50 greatest progressive rock albums of all-time, also noting the LP's stature as the second best-selling album of all time.
-Pink Floyd's The Wall (1979), a semi-autobiographical story modeled after the band's Roger Waters and Syd Barrett, is one of the most famous concept albums by any artist.
+In 2015, Rolling Stone ranked Dark Side of the Moon at number one among the 50 greatest progressive rock albums of all time, also noting the LP's stature as the second-best-selling album of all time.
+Pink Floyd's The Wall (1979), a semi-autobiographical story modeled after the band's Roger Waters and former member Syd Barrett, is one of the most famous concept albums by any artist.
 In addition to The Wall, Danesi highlights Genesis' The Lamb Lies Down on Broadway (1974) and Frank Zappa's Joe's Garage (1979) as other culturally significant concept albums.

 According to author Edward Macan, concept albums as a recurrent theme in progressive rock was directly inspired by the counterculture associated with "the proto-progressive bands of the 1960s", observing: "the consistent use of lengthy forms such as the programmatic song cycle of the concept album and the multimovement suite underscores the hippies' new, drug-induced conception of time."

-Progressive soul musicians inspired by this approach conceived concept albums during this era reflecting themes and concerns of the African-American experience, including Marvin Gaye (1971's What's Going On) and George Clinton (the 1975 Parliament album Mothership Connection).
+Progressive soul musicians inspired by this approach conceived concept albums during this era reflecting themes and concerns of the African-American experience, including Marvin Gaye (1971's What's Going On), George Clinton (the 1975 Parliament album Mothership Connection), and Stevie Wonder's Innervisions (1973) and Songs in the Key of Life (1976).

+By the mid-1970s, concept albums extended to disco music artists.
+Examples include Phylicia Rashad's 1978 album Josephine Superstar, which details the life of film star and activist Josephine Baker; Parliament's Mothership Connection (1975) featuring space disco elements such as sci-fi, UFOs, galactic exploration, and spaceflight; The Undisputed Truth's Method to the Madness (1976) which is framed by the group's abduction by aliens and performance for "the Space Gods"; and Dee D. Jackson's space disco album Cosmic Curves (1978).

+In the country realm, Willie Nelson recorded the most prominent concept albums, releasing Phases and Stages in 1974 and Red Headed Stranger in 1975.
+The latter went double platinum in the United States, launching him from being merely a noted songwriter and regional success to worldwide superstardom.